apache/ozone-site/docs/08-developer-guide/04-project/03-release-guide.md

 If there is a security vulnerability or critical bug uncovered in a major or minor Ozone release, a patch release may be necessary to fix this.
 The process is a bit simpler than a major or minor release, since there is already a solid foundation on the release's maintenance branch.

  1. Cherry pick the fix(es) on to the maintenance branch.
-For example, for Ozone's 1.2.0 release, this is the branch called ozone-1.2.
+For example, for Ozone's 1.2.0 release, this is the branch called `ozone-1.2`.
- 2. Run all steps from the sections **Update the versions** through **Publish a docker image for the release**, with the following modifications:
+ 2. Run all steps from the sections [Update the Versions](#update-the-versions) through [Publish a Docker Image for the Release](#publish-a-docker-image-for-the-release), with the following modifications:
     * Do not update the protolock files unless protocol buffers were changed as part of the fix.
     * When updating the website, all instances of the original major/minor release should be replaced with this patch version, since we do not want users downloading the original release anymore.
       * For example, any website text referring to 1.2.0 should be changed to refer to 1.2.1.
       * Continuing the 1.2.0 to 1.2.1 example, the release/1.2.0 page should redirect to release/1.2.1.
       * An example pull request to do this is [here](https://github.com/apache/ozone-site/pull/23).
-      * The docs can be added to the website normally as described above in **Update the ozone website**.
+      * The docs can be added to the website normally as described above in [Update the Ozone Website](#update-the-ozone-website).
 The docs link for the original major/minor release can remain alongside the docs link for the patch release.

-In the event of a critical security vulnerability or seriously harmful bug with a small set of changes in the patch, PMC members may vote to forgo the usual 72 hour minimum time for a release vote and publish once there are enough binding +1s.
+  - In the event of a critical security vulnerability or seriously harmful bug with a small set of changes in the patch, PMC members may vote to forgo the usual 72 hour minimum time for a release vote and publish once there are enough binding +1s.

 Remove the previous patch release from Apache distribution site: